thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 :::note

-This document does not yet explain how to find the location and port of the Internet Computer.
+This document does not yet explain how to find the location and port of the BigFile.

 :::

 ### Overview of canister calling {#http-call-overview}

-Users interact with the Internet Computer by calling canisters.
+Users interact with the BigFile by calling canisters.
 By the very nature of a blockchain protocol, they cannot be acted upon immediately, but only with a delay.
 Moreover, the actual node that the user talks to may not be honest or, for other reasons, may fail to get the request on the way.
 This implies the following high-level workflow:

 1. A user submits a call via the [HTTPS Interface](#http-interface).
 No useful information is returned in the immediate response (as such information cannot be trustworthy anyways).